Arbitrarily small spectral gaps for random hyperbolic surfaces with many cusps: Introduction

 Let $N\geq 1$ and $\Gamma(N)$ be the principal congruence subgroup of $\mathrm{SL(2,\mathbb{Z})}$ of level $N$ defined as $\Gamma(N)\overset{\text{def}}{=}\left\{A \in \mathrm{SL(2,\mathbb{Z})}; \ A \equiv 1 \ \mathrm{mod} \ N \right\}$.
 Set $X(N)=\H/ \Gamma(N)$.
 It is known that $X(N)$ is a hyperbolic surface of genus $g(N)$ with $n(N)$ punctures where as $N\to \infty$, $g(N)$ and $n(N)$ roughly grow like $N^3$ and $N^2$ respectively (see \eg \cite[Theorem 2.12]{Ber-book}).
 So $n=n(g)\asymp g^{\frac{2}{3}}$ for $X(N)$.
 Let $\lambda_1(X(N))$ be the first non-zero eigenvalue of $X(N)$.
 A celebrated theorem of Selberg \cite{Sel65} says that $\lambda_1(X(N))\geq \frac{3}{16}$ for all $N\geq 1$.
 And \emph{Selberg's $\frac{1}{4}$ Conjecture} asserts that the lower bound $\frac{3}{16}$ can be improved to be $\frac{1}{4}$.
 The best known lower bound is $\frac{975}{4096}$, due to Kim-Sarnak \cite{KS03}.
 One may also see \eg \cite{GJ78, Iwa89, Iwa96,KS02, LRS95, Sar95} for intermediate results.

 Mysteriously, the number $\frac{3}{16}$ also appears as lower bounds for uniform spectral gaps of random hyperbolic surfaces in different types of models.
 Let $\sM_{g,n}$ be the moduli space of hyperbolic surfaces of genus $g$ with $n$ punctures endowed with the \wep \ metric.
 Joint with Xue, the second named author \cite{WX22} showed that for any $\epsilon>0$, as $g\to \infty$, a generic surface $X\in \sM_{g,0}$ has first eigenvalue greater than $\frac{3}{16}-\epsilon$, improving Mirzakhani's prior lower bound $0.0024$ \cite{Mirz13}.
 One may also see Lipnowski-Wright \cite{LW21} for an independent proof.
-Hide \cite{Hide21} showed that if $n=O(g^\alpha)$ for some $0\leq\alpha<\frac{1}{2}$, as $g\to \infty$, a generic surface $X\in \sM_{g,n}$ has a spectral gap greater than $C(\alpha)-\epsilon$ for any $\epsilon>0$, where $C(\alpha)$ is a positive constant depending on $\alpha$ such that
+Very recently it has been improved to be $\frac{2}{9}-\epsilon$ by Anantharaman-Monk in \cite{AM23}.
+For random cusped surfaces, Hide \cite{Hide21} showed that if $n=O(g^\alpha)$ for some $0\leq\alpha<\frac{1}{2}$, as $g\to \infty$, a generic surface $X\in \sM_{g,n}$ has a spectral gap greater than $C(\alpha)-\epsilon$ for any $\epsilon>0$, where $C(\alpha)$ is a positive constant depending on $\alpha$ such that

 For covering model, Magee-Naud-Puder \cite{MNP20} showed that as the covering degree tends to infinity, a generic covering surface of a fixed closed hyperbolic surface has relative spectral gap of size $\frac{3}{16}-\epsilon$, which was improved to $\frac{1}{4}-\epsilon$ by Hide-Magee \cite{HM21} for random covers of cusped hyperbolic surfaces.
 As an important application, Hide and Magee firstly proved the existence of a sequence of closed hyperbolic surfaces with genus going to infinity and first eigenvalues tending to $\frac{1}{4}$.
 Analogous to Selberg's $\frac{1}{4}$ Conjecture, it is \emph{conjectured} that the lower bounds $\frac{3}{16}-\epsilon$ in \cite{MNP20, WX22, LW21} can be replaced by $\frac{1}{4}-\epsilon$.